Moving Failure Upstream for SWIFT Validation at Airwallex

 Metrics-Driven Iteration

-Once the baseline was set, I treated validation rules as experiments.
-We A/B tested strictness by corridor, tuned error messaging for self-serve correction, and monitored three rollback triggers: corridor-level failure spikes, conversion drops beyond 3%, and support ticket volume rising above target.
-This kept optimization grounded in reliability, not instinct.
+Validation rules were treated as experiments.
+We A/B tested strictness by corridor, tuned error messaging for self-serve correction, and maintained three rollback triggers: corridor-level failure spikes, conversion drops beyond 3%, and support ticket volume rising above target.

 Impact